AnalyticsAutomated/analytics_automated/README.md

 ======================

 1. On Submission delete propagate message to workers to kill task
-2. RServe support

-3. Add scheduled tasks
-4. Non-linear jobs (i.e tasks with multiple parents, full DAG support)
+2. Non-linear jobs (i.e tasks with multiple parents, full DAG support)
-5. Add CWL support to configure and dump tasks/jobs.
+3. Add CWL support to configure and dump tasks/jobs.
 Consider importing Toil library to handle parsing the yaml and pushing the results to the db
+4. Further backends, Octave, matlab, SAS

 Production things: